Six beers, Five guys

 The April day that the ‘test’ books arrived, Charles was in the wilderness trudging the Trappist Trail, doing penance for being half a catholic.
 You have to trudge for miles and miles from one monastery to another monastery and live like a monk till you come right.
 Or something.
 I’m not clear on the details of why one trudges when transport is available.
 Maybe he has to do it to compensate for those trudges when he goes from one shebeen to another shebeen on the Wild Coast?

 I was going to await his return but he clambered to the top of the cross on top of the steeple of the monastery at Centocow to get signal and phoned me: ‘Go ahead and open it,’ he commanded boldly.
 I did.
 It looked great until I noticed it was only half a book.
 It ended at chapter nine, and we had sixteen chapters.
 I hastily opened the other copy.
 Darn!
 Same half.
-If it had been two different halves we could have breezily said, ‘Yes, Charles’ Memoirs Appeared in Two Volumes,’ but no such luck.
+If it had been two different halves we could have breezily said, ‘Yes, Charles’ Memoirs Appeared in Two Volumes.
+But no such luck.

 Finally, the book arrived.
 We thought.
 This time it was three chapter headings and twenty six pages of text short!
 Whoa!
 Now we were rattled.
 A double and triple check was done and we pressed PRINT again.
 Third time lucky, right?